larsaars/spotify_song_downloader/README.md

 ## required packages

+install with `pip install -r requirements.txt`

 - `youtube-dl`
 - `spotipy`
 - `youtube-search-python`

 ## other requirements

-Also, you have to create a Spotify Developer account and [register an spotify application](https://developer.spotify.com/dashboard/applications), of which you must store in a file `spotify_secrets.txt` the client id and in the second line the client secret.
+Also, you have to create a Spotify Developer account and [register an spotify application](https://developer.spotify.com/dashboard/applications), of which you must store in a file `spotify_secrets.txt` the client id (line one) and the client secret (line two).
 Don't forget to add `http://localhost:8888/callback` as redirection link in the Spotify App options.

 ## DISCLAIMER